lifeBalance/init/README.md

 Since we're trying to kill a process running in the **background**, the `jobs` command can be used to get the **job identifier** of such background processes, and use that **job id** to send the signal.

 * **Command**: Check file `15`.

+### Exercise 16
+Find the service which makes it possible to run specific tasks following a regular schedule.

+* **Explanation**: In Unix/Linux systems, `cron` is a command-line utility used to schedule jobs  (commands or shell scripts) to run periodically at fixed times, dates, or intervals.
+Cron is most suitable for scheduling repetitive tasks.
+Scheduling one-time tasks can be accomplished using the associated `at` utility.

+* **Deduction**: Check file `16`.